dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/confirmed-elicitation-results.md

 Explanation: The process of "Confirm Elicitation Results" is integral for verifying the accuracy and completeness of the information gathered through elicitation techniques, ensuring that it reflects the stakeholders' needs and expectations.

 Question: How is a "common understanding" relevant in the context of confirmed elicitation results?
-A: It signifies agreement among the product team about the accuracy of elicited information
+A: It indicates the product team's agreement on the accuracy of information
 B: It refers to a standardized method for budget allocation
 C: It indicates a universal approach to legal compliance in projects
 D: It is a term used for general stakeholder communication